manishkharthik/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd student shown in the current list.

-   * `clearcurrent` : Deletes all students in the current list.
+   * `clearcurrent` : Deletes all students, lessons and subjects in the current list.

    * `exit` : Exits the app.